-Table 1 contains the gamma results for the first quarter of calendar year (CY) 2022 for the analytes americium-241, cesium-134, cesium-137, cobalt-60, and uranium-235.
-The results for these analytes were below the minimum detectable activity for all samples.
-Naturally occurring berillium-7 was detected in four samples.
+Table 1 contains the gamma results for the third quarter of calendar year (CY) 2022 for the analytes americium-241, cesium-134, cesium-137, cobalt-60, and uranium-235.
+Americium-241 was detected in one sample (collected on September 25, 2022, from the Caliente station) with a reported activity of $2.28 \times 10^{-15} \,\mu\text{Ci/mL}$ .
+The results for these analytes were below the minimum detectable activity for all other samples.
+Naturally occurring berillium-7 was detected in all but one of the samples.

-Table 2 summarizes the gross alpha/beta results for the first quarter of CY2022.
+Table 2 summarizes the gross alpha/beta results for the third quarter of CY2022.
 The average annual values for the previous year are provided for comparison.
-The gross alpha results for the first quarter of CY2022 are an approximately fivefold increase from those reported in CY2021.
+The gross alpha results for the third quarter of CY2022 are an approximately fivefold increase from those reported in CY2021.
 Some degree of deviation from historical results is to be expected with a change of laboratory.
 The scientific literature demonstrates that it is not unusual that a sample sent to several laboratories will yield widely disparate values of the gross alpha activity, as the measured activity depends appreciably on the radionuclide used as the calibration standard, as well as the geometry of the film of the calibration standard versus that of the sample (Arndt and West, 2004).
 These and related factors are likely responsible for the disparity between the gross alpha results for all CEMP sampling locations provided by the new lab (beginning with the first quarter of CY2022) versus the historical record, rather than an actual increase in ambient alpha activity.

-Table 3 shows the environmental dosimeter results for the first quarter of CY2022.
+Table 3 shows the environmental dosimeter results for the third quarter of CY2022.
 The dosimeter results are reported in milliroentgens (mR).
 The pressurized ion chamber (PIC) exposure rate and dosimeter data from the previous year are also provided for comparison.
 Dosimeter values are commonly lower than the PIC results because the PIC offers greater sensitivity.